 Temperament & Intelligence of the Tonkinese

-Due to her social nature, the Tonkinese will not do well in a household where her human companions are gone for long periods of time.
-This could result in her getting bored, lonely, and restless.
+Due to their social nature, the Tonkinese will not do well in a household where their human companions are gone for long periods of time.
+This could result in the cat getting bored, lonely, and restless.

 Are These Cats Good for Families?

 Yes, the Tonkinese cat is wonderful for families, even ones with younger children.
-Because of her outgoing, social, and loving nature, the Tonkinese will thrive in a household with numerous kids.
+Because of their outgoing, social, and loving nature, the Tonkinese will thrive in a household with numerous kids.

 Does This Breed Get Along with Other Pets?

 Absolutely!
-The Tonkinese is an extremely good-natured kitty who loves playing with other household cats and even dogs.
+The Tonkinese is an extremely good-natured kitty that loves playing with other household cats and even dogs.

 Things to Know When Owning a Tonkinese

-Now that you know more about your Tonkinese cat’s personality, let’s explore all of her other wellness requirements, including her diet and grooming needs.
+Now that you know more about your Tonkinese cat’s personality, let’s explore all of its other wellness requirements, including the diet and grooming needs.

 Food & Diet Requirements

-One of the most important considerations when you bring a new Tonkinese kitty home is exactly what to feed her.
+One of the most important considerations when you bring a new Tonkinese kitty home is exactly what to feed the cat.
 Should you feed her dry or wet cat food?
 The truth is, both options are great for this breed.
-Wet food, in moderation, can help keep her properly hydrated while quality cat kibble will provide her with all of the vitamins and nutrients she needs.
+Wet food, in moderation, can keep them properly hydrated, while quality cat kibble will provide them with all of the vitamins and nutrients.

-Like any other animal, your Tonkinese will need adequate amounts of daily exercise to keep her fit and healthy.
-The easiest way to exercise your feline friend is to engage her with interactive cat toys, such as a laser or feathers on a fishing pole.
+Like any other animal, your Tonkinese will need adequate amounts of daily exercise to stay fit and healthy.
+The easiest way to exercise your feline friend is to use interactive cat toys, such as a laser or feathers on a fishing pole.
 Both of these toys encourage your cat to move, run, and jump.

-Along with physical stimulation, your Tonkinese needs a ton of mental engagement as well.
-Electronic toys that she can play with by herself are great.
+Along with physical stimulation, your Tonkinese needs mental engagement as well.
+Electronic toys that they can play with by themselves are great.
 But they aren’t suitable replacements for good old fashion human connection.
-Spend a lot of quality time with your Tonk by petting and cuddling her.
+Spend a lot of quality time with your Tonk by petting and cuddling them.

-Thanks to her high intelligence, it is possible to train your Tonkinese.
+Thanks to its high intelligence, it is possible to train your Tonkinese.
 Positive reinforcement methods, such as clicker training, work great for this breed.

-Though she isn’t a high maintenance breed when it comes to her grooming requirements, your Tonkinese does love to be brushed, petted, and stroked.
-To keep her thick coat shiny and free of tangles, opt for a rubber grooming paddle.
-This will gently massage her skin as you brush her for an amazing spa-like experience.
+Though it isn’t a high-maintenance breed when it comes to grooming requirements, your Tonkinese loves to be brushed, petted, and stroked.
+To keep the thick coat shiny and free of tangles, use a rubber grooming paddle.
+This will gently massage their skin as you brush them for an amazing spa-like experience.

 Health and Conditions 🏥

-Though the Tonkinese is an overall healthy and hardy cat, she is prone to certain health issues that are associated with her two parent breeds, the Burmese and the Siamese.
+Though the Tonkinese is an overall healthy and hardy cat, they are prone to certain health issues that are associated with the two parent breeds, the Burmese and the Siamese.